Okipa/laravel-form-components/README.md

 Submit button allows you to trigger a form and will provide a default `__('Submit')` body if none is defined.

 Link button allows you to set actions like `Back` or `Cancel` in your forms by providing a link with a button-like display.
-This component will define a default title from the given body.
+As this component is an HTML link, it will provide a default title by analysing its body.

 By default, both components will set a base background color if no custom class attribute is defined.